puppetlabs/ace/developer-docs/docker.md

 [Postman](https://www.getpostman.com/) is advisable to verify that the endpoints are configured.
 In order to set up Postman, navigate to Settings > Certificates and add client certificates for hosts `0.0.0.0:8140` and `0.0.0.0:44633` where the CRT file points to `spec/volumes/puppet/ssl/certs/aceserver.pem` and Key file points to `spec/volumes/puppet/ssl/private_keys/aceserver.pem`

-*Note*: These cert and key files will only be created when the PuppetServer container has finished initalising.
+*Note*: These cert and key files will only be created when the PuppetServer container has finished initalising and the `ca generate` command has been used.

 ### PuppetServer /tasks/:module/:task